-Figure~\ref{fig:Calibration}a) presents maps of the Lorentzian-fitted 2D-peaks acquired at temperatures T$_1$-T$_7$ ranging between 298~K and 425~K. The Raman spectra have been acquired at low set laser power (0.25~mW) to limit any heating effects using a 532~nm excitation laser.
-For each pixel, the peak shift with bath temperature ($d\omega_{2D}/dT$) is fitted using a first-order polynomial, as shown in Fig.~\ref{fig:Calibration}b).
-The inset of the figure presents a histogram of the slopes, showing a Gaussian distribution centered around -0.07~cm$^{-1}$/K. The spatial distribution of the peak shifts with temperature is displayed in Fig.~\ref{fig:Calibration}c), showing substantial spatial variations.
-Once this calibration map is acquired, a Raman map of the graphene membrane is acquired at high laser power (4~mW), as shown in Fig.~\ref{fig:Calibration}d).
-The high laser power causes the graphene to locally heat up, resulting in a shift in the Raman peak position.
-By combining this high-power measurement with the $d\omega_{2D}/dT$ map obtained at low laser power, a map of the averaged temperature within the laser spot is obtained for each laser position, as shown in Fig.~\ref{fig:Calibration}e).
-We note that local variations in the temperature upon illumination on the order of 50-100~K are observed, highlighting the importance of spatially mapping the temperature, rather than using a single laser spot position to calculate the thermal conductivity.
+Figure~\ref{fig:Calibration}a) presents maps of the Lorentzian-fitted 2D-peaks acquired at temperatures T$_1$-T$_7$ ranging between 298~K and 425~K. The Raman spectra have been acquired at low laser power (0.25~mW) to limit any heating effects using a 532~nm excitation laser (for details see section 4 and 5 of the Supporting Information).
+For each pixel, the peak shift with hot plate temperature ($d\omega_{2D}/dT$) is fitted using a first-order polynomial, as shown in Figure~\ref{fig:Calibration}b).
+The inset presents a histogram of the slopes, showing a Gaussian distribution centered around -0.07~cm$^{-1}$/K. The spatial distribution of the peak shifts with temperature is displayed in Figure~\ref{fig:Calibration}c), showing substantial spatial variations.
+Once this calibration map is acquired, a Raman map of the graphene membrane is acquired at high laser power (4~mW), as shown in Figure~\ref{fig:Calibration}d).
+The high laser power causes the graphene to locally heat, resulting in a shift in the Raman peak position.
+By combining this high-power measurement with the $d\omega_{2D}/dT$ map obtained at low laser power, a map of the average temperature within the laser spot is obtained for each laser position, as shown in Figure~\ref{fig:Calibration}b).
+We note that local variations in the temperature upon illumination on the order of 50-100~K are observed, highlighting the importance of spatially mapping the temperature, superior to other techniques that extract thermal conductivity from a single spot.